Luccombe, Isle of Wight: Name

+Luccombe gives its name to Luccombe Chine.

 Nature

 The Luccombe area features spectacular cliffs and scenery.
 It is a popular site for hang gliding and paragliding if there is an easterly wind of around 12 mph and it is low water, and on good days flights to Sandown and back can be achieved.

 Luccombe forms the east end of the Ventnor Undercliff region, which extends for 12 kilometres from Blackgang to Luccombe, also encompassing the town of Ventnor and the villages of Bonchurch, St Lawrence, and Niton.
 There is some concern that the Ventnor Undercliff area is experiencing substantial coastal erosion.

 Amenities

 Public transport is provided by Southern Vectis bus route 3, which runs between Newport, Ryde, Sandown, Shanklin and Ventnor.